-Our pharmacy residency programs prepare pharmacists to be skilled clinical practitioners within an atmosphere of educational growth, encouragement, respect and transparent communication.
+Our pharmacy residency programs prepare pharmacists to become skilled clinical practitioners within a supportive environment that encourages educational growth, respect and transparent communication.

-We aim to cultivate and develop leadership skills so that pharmacists completing our programs will conduct their practice with a high level of leadership, expertise and maturity, and will be able to excel and assume leadership roles in various pediatric healthcare settings.
+We aim to cultivate and develop our residents’ leadership skills, so they will go on to conduct their practice with a high level of expertise and maturity, allowing them to excel and assume leadership roles in various pediatric healthcare settings.

-The PGY-1 pharmacy residency program at Children's Colorado is a 12-month, ASHP-accredited program that trains residents to be confident, highly skilled medical experts.
-Our residency provides valuable training in the various aspects of pharmacology and pediatrics through a customizable program comprised of four-week modules.
+The PGY-1 Pharmacy Residency Program at Children's Colorado is a 12-month program that trains residents to be confident, highly skilled clinical pharmacy experts.
+Our residency provides valuable training in the various aspects of pharmacotherapy and pediatrics through a customizable program.

 Our diverse program provides residents with an unparalleled educational experience, transforming them into authoritative resources and experts in the application, administration, research and innovation of pharmacotherapy.

 The PGY-1 residency program is offered at our hospitals on the Anschutz Medical Campus in Aurora and in Colorado Springs.
 Individual applications are required for each program.